alexisbaxman/ancpbids_documentation/book/metadata.md

 ```

-Here are some examples of how to query for theses BIDS specific files.
+Here are some examples of how to query for your event files with the suffix ´events´.

 ````{tab-set}